ArtMora/P2_17/README.md

 General Knowledge \
 We pick a category and a question is presented with 20 seconds to answer them.

-If answered Inccorectly the question is highlighted red and the correct answer is highlighted green. \
+If answered Incorectly the question is highlighted red and the correct answer is highlighted green. \
 If answered correctly the correct answer is highlighted in green.

 ![](IMG7549796776958012386.jpg)